 The survey also shows a continuing clear relationship between job vacancies and wages (see Figure 3).
-Businesses with at least one vacancy reported planned average organization-wide wage increases of 1.9 per cent in Q4 2015, while those fully staffed reported about a half-point less at 1.3 per cent (see Figure 3).
+Businesses with at least one vacancy reported planned average organization-wide wage increases of 1.7 per cent in Q1 2016, while those fully staffed reported about a half-point less at 1.1 per cent.

 |+||Figure 1: Vacancy and unemployment rates|